Is it worth going to Maui for just a few days? Absolutely! Find out the coolest 3 day Maui itinerary with kids, keep scrolling down for all the info!

 We, however, chose to drive to Hana on the East Coast and back all in one day, and it was totally realistic and worth it for us.

 If you don’t feel like driving it yourself there are some companies that will drive you in a tour group as well.
 This wasn’t exactly for us, and we wanted to do it on our own terms and have the flexibility.

 In addition to researching my stops ahead of time, I also used an app called The Shaka Guide, which I highly recommend even if you know exactly where you plan to stop.

-I will give you an overview for this amazing once in a lifetime experience in Maui below, but for a more detailed itinerary check out my post: The Road to Hana with Kids.
+I will give you an overview of this amazing once-in-a-lifetime experience in Maui below, but for a more detailed itinerary check out my post: The Road to Hana with Kids.

 The Road to Hana starts in a town called Paia, which is about 45 minutes away from Kaanapali, Maui.

 It is here where the Shaka Guide app will start its guidance, and where the mile markers for the Road to Hana begin.